-Upon notification by any means of an aircraft accident, PSCC 9-1-1 shall disseminate emergency calls and messages to pertinent first response agencies in support of the emergency.
+1) Upon notification by any means of an aircraft accident, PSCC 9-1-1 shall disseminate emergency calls and messages to pertinent first response agencies in support of the emergency.

-6.9.4 Action by Emergency Medical Services/ Hospital/ HSA
+6.9.4 Action by Emergency Medical Services/Hospitals/HSA

-- Upon notification of an aircraft accident in the water, the medical coordinator will dispatch in a clearly marked vehicle an Advanced Medical Team to the accident site to assisting the setup of the Advanced Medical Post and render triage and care to the injured as soon as possible. - Note- This advanced medical team must be well briefed on airport operations, familiar with airside vehicle operations, meet security requirements to be cleared for all airside areas and use all means and methods available to ensure rapid deployment to the crash site in an effort to save as many lives as possible. - 2) It shall be the responsibility of the medical coordinator to supervise the medical services in the established Advanced Medical Post and to organize the necessary actions for : - a) Triage at the accident site, treatment and stabilization of the casualties in the AMP, and their eventual evacuation by appropriate means of transportation; - b) Control the flow of casualties and ensure, together with the transportation officer, the dispatch of the casualties to the appropriate hospitals by all available means of transportation; - c) Maintain an accurate list of the casualties including their names, injury and their final disposition to be shared with the Incident Commander; - d) Authorize the transportation of the uninjured;
+Upon notification of an aircraft accident in the water, the medical coordinator will dispatch in a clearly marked vehicle an Advanced Medical Team to the accident site to assisting the setup of the Advanced Medical Post and render triage and care to the injured as soon as possible.

+Note- This advanced medical team must be well briefed on airport operations, familiar with airside vehicle operations, meet security requirements to be cleared for all airside areas and use all means and methods available to ensure rapid deployment to the crash site in an effort to save as many lives as possible.

-CIA
+2) It shall be the responsibility of the medical coordinator to supervise the medical services in the established Advanced Medical Post and to organize the necessary actions for :

-- e) Arrange for the replenishment of medical supplies, if necessary; - f) Organize, with the police, reception facilities for the dead; - g) Ensure that adequate doctors and nurses, operating rooms, intensive care units, surgical teams, blood and blood volume expanders are available for emergency situations.
+- a) Triage at the accident site, treatment and stabilization of the casualties in the AMP, and their eventual evacuation by appropriate means of transportation; - b) Control the flow of casualties and ensure, together with the transportation officer, the dispatch of the casualties to the appropriate hospitals by all available means of transportation; - Maintain an accurate list of the casualties including their names, injury and their final disposition to be shared with the Incident Commander; - d) Authorize the transportation of the uninjured; - e) Arrange for the replenishment of medical supplies, if necessary; - f) Organize, with the police, reception facilities for the dead; - g) Ensure that adequate doctors and nurses, operating rooms, intensive care units, surgical teams, blood and blood volume expanders are available for emergency situations.

 1) When the call is received by the Airport Operation Command Centre from Air Traffic Control or any other source of "An Aircraft in the Water", the appropriate form in enclosure 2 must be completed and the information read back verbatim by the person receiving the call.
+The Airside ADO will immediately report to the location of the portable Incident Command Post trailer and assist the Security personnel there in connecting the trailer to the Safety Truck.
+Once completed the Airside Duty Officer will move the truck and trailer to a position near the East gate (Rubis) in order to link up with RCIPS and Ambulance.
+A report will be made to the AOCC/AEOC on Motorola Channel 5 of their status and location.
+At this point they will await notice of the accident site clear for further responders.